-- name and contact details of the worker - name and contact details of the employer (individual or organisation) - name and contact details of the worker's medical practitioner - name and contact details of any witnesses or witness statements (if applicable) - description of the injury and how it happened.
+- name and contact details of the worker - name and contact details of the employer (individual or organisation) - name and contact details of the worker's medical practitioner - if applicable, the name and contact details of any witnesses or witness statements, including details to identify any witnesses known to the worker if the incident was witnessed. - description of the injury and how it happened - information to support the medical expenses and other losses the worker is claiming.